-Registration for Fall 2022 is now open.
+Applications are currently being accepted for the 2023-24 school year.
 Interested families should contact the preschool office at [email protected] or 408.357.7417.

 The safety of our children and staff is the most important thing to us.
 We have many procedures in place to protect the health of the individuals in our preschool community.
 They include the following:

 - We have increased the airflow in our HVAC system to allow for more rapid air exchange.

 - We have installed high-end HVAC filtration and use portable air purifiers in every classroom.